MattU27/NimbusNotes/README.md

 - **Geolocation**: Provides user location-based weather data using the Geolocator package.

 ### Acknowledgments
-Special thanks to Mr. Cyrus Rj W. Robles for guidance and feedback.
+Special thanks to Mr. Cyrus for guidance and feedback.

 ### Co-Authors
 - GodRard (mastergerard@live.com)